Remote Education Provision Information for Parents

 We use a combination of the following approaches to teach pupils remotely:

-• Live Zoom lessons at least three times a week in Y1-Y6 with a class teacher (lessons might take place more often, if appropriate).
-Zoom lessons will be scheduled so they do not clash with any other Zoom lessons in the school.
-This will enable siblings who are sharing devices to attend all Zoom lessons
+• Live lessons at least three times a week in Y1-Y6 with a class teacher (lessons might take place more often, if appropriate).
+Lessons will be scheduled so they do not clash with any other lessons in the school.
+This will enable siblings who are sharing devices to attend all live lessons

 • Recorded teaching (e.g. Oak National Academy lessons)